 The 3rd tip is one that many roofers don’t understand how to do.
-Roofing Webmasters provides a widget called Righteous Reviews which accomplishes this goal.
+Roofing Webmasters provides a widget called BrandREVU which accomplishes this goal.
 It takes reviews from Google, Facebook and Yelp and populates them onto your main website.
 But best of all it allows customers to leave reviews on those platforms directly from your site.
 An additional feature sends text reminders to customers with the embedded links.
-Learn more about Righteous Reviews through website reviews integration.
+Learn more about BrandREVU through website reviews integration.

 Organic Review Generation

 Online reviews can be generated in a number of ways.
 The most organic way to accumulate reviews is to optimize your company profiles on platforms like Google My Business, Yelp, Facebook, and other NAP listing directories.
 Links to these profiles can be added to your website footer, email signature, and other marketing materials to urge satisfied customers to sing your praises.
 Aside from listing optimization, below are other ways to get online reviews for your roofing company: